abstractmachines/abstractmachines.github.io/_posts/2018-2-24-async-await-infinite-regression.md

 # Callbacks

+Callbacks are functions which are passed as args to other functions, and then usually `"called back"` (called within that containing function, either by name, or by the arguments object which can be used to access lambdas/anonymous functions passed in as args).
+[See my first post in this series for more on the arguments object](http://blog.amandafalke.com/tutorials/2017/04/12/intro-to-modern-javascript-for-cpp-developers.html).
+But usually, you pass them in - and invoke them - by name.

+Since they're invoked inside another function, **callbacks are also closures.**

+**This and callback context**

+[See my first post in this series on "this/bind/call/apply" for more on setting the correct "this."](http://blog.amandafalke.com/tutorials/2017/04/12/intro-to-modern-javascript-for-cpp-developers.html) - if you're using "this" relevant to callbacks, make sure to handle it correctly for how JavaScript scopes variables.

 **Synchronous and Asynchronous Callbacks**

 A lot of developers think of callbacks as asynchronous code, and that's true, but